How To Deal With WordPress Errors

 10. Failed Auto Upgrade Error

-There are times when your auto-upgrade feature fails.
-An alert may appear on your screen that the update has failed, or a black screen might appear that does not indicate any information.
-In addition, a PHP error message might even appear.
+There are occasions when the auto-upgrading functionality fails.
+An warning may appear on your screen that the update has failed, or a black screen that does not show any data may appear.
+Additionally, a PHP error message may also appear.

 - Bad connection with the WordPress main file